andrewoma/kwery/README.md

 * Support direct execution (currently everything is via a PreparedStatement)

 DAO:
-* Add listeners to allow for cache invalidation on transaction boundaries
 * Add support for fetching a block of ids

 Fetcher: